All of our content is written by humans, not robots. Learn More

 • Check your transformer.
 If your keypad says something like “no AC,” you may have a loss of AC power from a wall outlet.
 The issue can be in the transformer itself or in the wall outlet.
 First, check that the plug is connected securely.
 If it’s not loose, you may need to consult an electrician regarding your outlet or circuit breaker.
 In the meantime, unplug the transformer so the beeping stops.

 • Fix your landline connection.
 At this point, security systems don’t need landlines; most have either Wi-Fi or cellular backup.
 But on the off chance that you have a security system with landline backup, the issue could be with your landline.
-Pick up your phone; if you hear a dial tone, the line is dead and you’ll need to get it fixed.
+Pick up your phone; if you don’t hear a dial tone, the line is dead and you’ll need to get it fixed.

 • Read your user manual.
 If that doesn’t work, consult your user manual, and contact the alarm company if that doesn’t have the answers.